robinpunn/blockchain-education/ethernaut/03-coinflip/README.md

-#### You will beat this level if
+## Coinflip
-1. you guess the correct outcome 10 times in a row
+Guess the correct outcome 10 times in a row

 ##### Things that might help
-- Use Remix to write the code and deploy it in the corresponding network See Remix Solidity IDE.
+Use Remix to write the code and deploy it in the corresponding network See Remix Solidity IDE.
-- Setup a local truffle project to develop and deploy the attack contracts.
+Setup a local truffle project to develop and deploy the attack contracts.
 See Truffle Framework.

 #### Understanding the contract
 1. State Variables